biplavpoudel/MongoDB-Atlas-Administration/README.md

   logRotate: reopen
 ```

-To leverage the logrotate service in Linux, create a script that provides instructions to logrotate, located in the etc directory for the logrotate service:
+To leverage the **logrotate** service in Linux, we need to create a script that provides instructions to rotate logs, located in the `/etc/logrotate.d` directory for the service:
 ```
 sudo vim /etc/logrotate.d/mongod.conf
 ```
-To configure **logrotate** to send a **SIGUSR1** signal to mongod once per day, or when the file size reaches 10 MB, use the following configuration:
+To configure **logrotate** to send a **SIGUSR1** signal to mongod once per day, or when the file size reaches 10 MB, we use the following configuration:

-**Note**: The MongoDB configuration file and the **logrotate** script have the same filename.
-The following file should be created in `/etc/logrotate.d/` and named `mongod.conf`.
 ```bash
 /var/log/mongodb/mongod.log {
    daily